reedcodes/talks/src/html/2021-pcaaca/markdown/10-recovery.md

 It is not strictly memory that informs a person’s perceived identity, but also what they do with that knowledge and how they form their own personal values and ethics.

+Notes:
 Murdoch once thought his memories were what defined his life and his identity, but has come to admit that he does not know which are real and which are implanted; he understands that he must work for the future regardless of the authenticity of his memories.

 ---